bensobkowiak/GenomicsCourse/PreCourse_instructions.md

 ## Pre-course Instructions

 Please following these instructions to download all programs and data for the course.
-You will require sufficient space to install all programs and data (~2.5 GB).
+You will require ~ 1GB of space to install all programs and data.

 ### Data

-Please download all data required for this course by clicking the following link (Note, the files in the folder will total ~2 GB):
+Please download all data required for this course by clicking the following link (Note, the file size is ~ MB):

 [Download Data](https://drive.google.com/drive/folders/1w3WG0jCj9BfB6aMB2Kq7vC2Yfx1ck6NB?usp=share_link)
 <br>

-Please download all data into the same folder and make a note of the filepath for carrying out the practicals.
-These files may change before the start of the workshop but please check on Friday 2nd February for the final data.

 <br>

 ### Programs and software